 The objective is to guarantee cohesion between the various national food policies and strategies for the benefit of consumers, producers and processing plants.

-Sustainable fashion – Guiding consumers to allow them to take informed decisions
+Sustainable fashion – Guiding consumers to allow them to take informed decisions and raise their awareness

 The aim of the MPC is to provide the necessary information to consumers to allow them to take informed decisions.